 - Offering a workshop

-- Collaborating with other Mentors and participants around the Computer Clubhouse Network through the Clubhouse online community, The Village
+- Collaborating with other Mentors and participants around The Clubhouse Network through the Clubhouse online community, The Village

 - Developing themes for group projects and creating new project ideas

 The commitment varies by Clubhouse, but the standard time commitment is 2 hours per week on one set day for a period of a few months.
 Of course, if you can and want to come more than that, fantastic!
-If you feel like you can not make that commitment but would still like to dedicate some time to the Clubhouse, contact the Coordinator to find other opportunities that may be available.
+If you feel like you can not make that commitment but would still like to dedicate some time to The Clubhouse, contact the Coordinator to find other opportunities that may be available.
+Go to our Locations page to find a Clubhouse near you.

 Each day at the Clubhouse can (and most likely will!) be different than the last.
 Some days you may find that there are many new Members who need a lot of support, other days there are more mature Members who prefer to work on their own.
 You might find yourself without a free minute one day, and on other days it might seem to you like you are just standing around.
 It may also take some time to build relationships, so it may take several visits before Members feel comfortable asking you for help.
 Use downtime by expanding your own learning and working on your personal projects.
 This may help inspire a Member who is looking for something new to do.
 In addition, you may want to ask the Clubhouse staff if they need any help with such tasks as file management, data base entry, etc. As you consider various options, remember to remain available to Members for questions or guidance.

-Each Mentor should receive an orientation to the Computer Clubhouse, as well as a tour of the Clubhouse space.
-A Clubhouse Mentor Handbook is available to all Mentors that describes the role they are taking on, history of the Computer Clubhouse and tips for working with youth.
+Each Mentor should receive an orientation to The Clubhouse, as well as a tour of the Clubhouse space.
+A Clubhouse Mentor Handbook is available to all Mentors that describes the role they are taking on, history of The Clubhouse and tips for working with youth.
 Mentors also receive information regarding the Clubhouse rules, various projects or initiatives, and ways they can begin their time in the Clubhouse.
-In addition, Clubhouse Mentors have access to the Computer Clubhouse Network Intranet site, The Village, which provides all Clubhouse staff, Mentors and Members with project ideas, software tips and an online community to collaborate with others around our world-wide Network.
+In addition, Clubhouse Mentors have access to The Clubhouse Network Intranet site, The Village, which provides all Clubhouse staff, Mentors and Members with project ideas, software tips and an online community to collaborate with others around our world-wide Network.
 Many Clubhouses also have ongoing training opportunities that are geared towards Mentors’ needs.
 Ask your Clubhouse Coordinator about what type of training they may be able to provide.

 Each Clubhouse has a different procedure in terms of signing up their Mentors, but all are very appreciative of any time a person can volunteer with them.
-The best place to start is to locate the Computer Clubhouse that would be the most convenient for you to volunteer and contact the site’s Clubhouse Coordinator.
-Locate a Clubhouse near you.
+The best place to start is to locate the Clubhouse that would be the most convenient for you to volunteer and contact the site’s Clubhouse Coordinator.
+Go to our Locations page to find a Clubhouse near you.